vendasta/api-gateway-docs/docs/3.-Guides/finance/invoices.md

 ### View invoices sent to you

 To view the invoices that have been sent to you make the following request filling in your partner ID and an [access token](https://vendasta.stoplight.io/docs/openapi-specs/docs/2.-Authorization/2-legged-oauth/3.-UsingAServiceAccount.md).
+This example filters the list to the first 10 invoices created between Dec 10th and 20th.

 ```json http
 {